gerlichlab/hicognition/documentation/hugo-site/content/installation/configuration.md

 ## Flask configuration files

-If you need to dive deeper into the configuration of HiCognition, you can edit the config file of the flask-app (located at `back_end/app/config.py` relative to the HiCognition repository).
+If you need to dive deeper into the configuration of HiCognition, you can edit the config file of the flask app (located at `back_end/app/config.py` relative to the HiCognition repository).
 This config file defines data classes for different configuration states of HiCognition:

 - `Config` | Main config class that defines common configuration settings between all config classes
 - `DevelopmentConfig` | Development config file that defines settings for flask in development mode